 Keep records of work-related injuries and illnesses.
 (Note: Employers with 10 or fewer employees and employers in certain low-hazard industries are exempt from this requirement.
 A helpful way to determine the risks of injury in your workplace is to use the OSHA Hazard Identification Training Tool.

-OSHA Hand Protection Requirements when Using X-acto Knives in the Workplace
+OSHA Hand Protection Requirements for X-acto Knives in the Workplace

 The OSHA code 1910.138 – Hand Protection requires employers to provide adequate hand protection to workers exposed to skin hazards such as cuts, lacerations, or punctures from X-acto knives.
 These hand protections must meet the present conditions and cutting tasks to be performed.